Information about train and tram crossing safety.

 How often do you cross over train or tram tracks?
 If you think about it, the answer might surprise you.
 There are 696 railway level crossings on public roads within South Australia and approximately 360 pedestrian crossings on Adelaide’s Metropolitan Passenger Rail Network.

-There are 740 pedestrian and road level crossings on active lines in South Australia.
-Many are equipped with active controls such as flashing lights and boom gates but some will only have passive signs such as stop signs/give way signs.
+Many crossings are equipped with active controls such as flashing lights and boom gates but some will only have passive signs such as stop signs/give way signs.

-Regardless of the level of safety warning devices, level crossings must be approached with care at all times.
+Regardless of the level of safety warning devices, all train and tram lines and crossings must be approached with care at all times.

-The Know when to cross the line campaign is aimed at combating irresponsible and dangerous behaviours around level crossings and pedestrian mazes that lead to injuries and fatalities.
+The Department for Infrastructure and Transport, and Adelaide Metro, is committed to combating irresponsible and dangerous behaviours around level crossings and pedestrian mazes that lead to injuries and fatalities.

 Motorists, pedestrians, and cyclists are urged to observe the yellow/white line markings on the road, and on footpaths and platforms, road signage, boom gates, and warning bells and lights, and take responsibility for their actions wherever a road meets a railway line.

 - travel in both directions